 Puppies are so inquisitive they may approach a strange dog or even a wild critter and risk an animal bite.
-But what if the worst happens and your puppy is bitten?
+So what if the worst happens and your puppy is bitten?
 Bites from wild animals or unknown pets create a potential rabies risk.
 Cats unhappy with a pestering puppy could chomp down, and needle-sharp kitty teeth create puncture bites you might not even see underneath the fur.
 Nearly all cat bites become infected and may swell and turn into an abscess.

 Bites from Dogs